ultreyaonline/standalone/HOSTING.md

 ## Laravel Forge
 In the Forge portal:
 - link your own SSH key to Forge for new deploys
-- link your github account within Forge
+- link your Github account within Forge under Source Control
-- link DigitalOcean (or other) Provider account
+- link DigitalOcean (or other Server Provider) account using Manage Providers
 - Provision a new server with Forge
 - Add a Site to that Server (delete the "default" site afterward)
 - Connect the site to your Github repository and do a Deploy